sourcegraph/sourcegraph-public-snapshot/docs/management/access-control.md

 	[serve.Auth]
 	AllowAnonymousReaders = true

-However, anonymous readers cannot post issues.
-To enable anyone to create or comment on changesets on your Sourcegraph server, you must allow anyone to create a read-only account on your server, by setting the flag `--auth.allow-all-logins` on the CLI, or by adding to your config file:
+To allow anyone to create a read-only account on your server, by setting the flag `--auth.allow-all-logins` on the CLI, or by adding to your config file:

 	[serve.Auth]
 	AllowAllLogins = true